iai-group/MovieBot/docs/source/architecture.rst

 Training the JointBERT Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To train the JointBERT model, the provided training script (`moviebot/nlu/annotation/joint_bert/joint_bert_train.py`) can be utilized.
-This script fine-tunes the pre-trained BERT model on a dataset annotated with intents and slot-value pairs.
+This script downloads a pre-trained BERT model (`bert-base-uncased`) and fine-tunes it on a dataset annotated with intents and slot-value pairs.
 Below is an overview of the training process:

 1. **Data Preparation**: Ensure the dataset is properly formatted with annotations for intents and slot-value pairs.
 The data path should be specified using the `--data_path` argument in the training script.